 Not an exhaustive list, think of these as suggestions and best practices when it comes to getting started in the cleaning world.

-1. Registering your business name & business structure.
+1. Register your business name & business structure.

 I didn’t even know that different business structures were a ‘thing’ when I started my business in 2016.
 Most people starting a small business will register themselves as a sole-trader.
 This kind of setup is generally fine for most of us.
 However; if you’re going into business with someone else or plan to scale in the future, it’s worth looking into other structures.
 There’s some really helpful advice around business structures on the business.gov.au website.